wildcatdb/wildcat/readme.md

 - The Bloom filter is consulted first (if enabled)
 - Then Min/Max key range is checked
 - If eligible, the scan proceeds over BlockSet entries until the key is found
-- Actual values are retrieved from the VLog by offset
+- Actual values are retrieved from the VLog by block id

 ### Concurrency Model
 - Wildcat uses lock-free structures where possible (e.g., atomic value swaps for memtables, atomic lru, queues, and more)